lvl-up/page_magic/README.md

 end
 ```
 ## Elements
 Defining elements is easy.
+Just give the:
+- element_type
+- id to refer to it by
+- selector to find it in the page

 The following example defines a text field called 'search_field' that can be found using its name which is 'q'

 ```ruby
 class Github